 Abstract

 First derivations of the functional response were mechanistic, but subsequent uses of these functions tended to be phenomenological.
 Further understanding of the mechanisms underpinning predator-prey relationships might lead to novel insights into functional response in natural systems.
 Because recent consideration of the physical properties of the environment has improved our understanding of predator-prey interactions, we advocate the use of physics-based approaches for the derivation of the functional response from first principles.
-Several experiments already demonstrated the dependence of the functional response on such physical factors as temperature, turbidity and viscosity.
-First principles suggest that these physical factors affect the functional response by constraining the ability of both predators and prey to move.
-Effects on movement are often mediated by the body sizes of the predator and its prey.
-A physics-based derivation of the functional response should thus consider the movement of organisms in relation to their physical environment as they are engaged in predation.
+These physical factors affect the functional response by constraining the ability of both predators and prey to move according to their size.
+A physics-based derivation of the functional response should thus consider the movement of organisms in relation to their physical environment .
 One recent article presents a model along these criteria.
-As an initial validation of our claim, we use a slightly-modified version of this model in order to derive the classical parameters of the functional response (i.e., attack rate and handling time) of aquatic organisms, as affected by body size, buoyancy, water density and viscosity.
-We compared the predictions of this first model to relevant data collected mostly from recent meta-analyses.
-Our model provided good fit for most parameters of the functional response, but failed to predict handling time.
-Remarkably, this is the only parameter from the original model whose derivation did not rely on physical principles.
+As an initial validation of our claim, we use a slightly-modified version of this model to derive the classical parameters of the functional response (i.e., attack rate and handling time) of aquatic organisms, as affected by body size, buoyancy, water density and viscosity.
+We compared the predictions to relevant data.
+Our model provided good fit for most parameters, but failed to predict handling time.
+Remarkably, this is the only parameter whose derivation did not rely on physical principles.
 Parameters in the model were not estimated from observational data.
 Hence, systematic discrepancies between predictions and real data point immediately to errors in the model.
 An added benefit to functional response derivation from physical principles is thus to provide easy ways to validate or falsify hypotheses about predator-prey relationships.

 Keywords: functional response, predator, prey, medium, body size, mechanics